Gayheart-Dankwah/Forcasting-Sticker-Sales/README.md

 ## Model Evaluation
 The performance of the models is evaluated using Mean Absolute Percentage error(MAPE).
 ## Results
-Mean absolute percentage error score: 7.88%
+* Mean absolute percentage error score: 7.88%
-The model performance was impressive and great.
+* The model performance was impressive and great since the average deviation between the Actual and the predicted was 7.88%

 ## Deployment
 * Flask API is greatly recommended